francbartoli/apistar-session-cookie/README.md

 `apistar_session_cookie.init_cookie_session(cookie: http.Header, response_headers: http.ResponseHeaders) -> Generator[http.Session, None, None]`

-**Description:** Apistar Component, initializes a SessionStore that works with Cookies.
-(This Code was Donated by the original Author Vlad Zolotoy to Juan Carlos the maintainer and packager).
+**Description:** Apistar Component, initializes a SessionStore that works with Cookies (This Code was Donated by the original Author Vlad Zolotoy to Juan Carlos the maintainer and packager).

 **Arguments:**